-Financial market participants absorb a large amount of news every day.
-To illustrate the role of ambiguous information in financial markets, we consider a representative agent asset pricing model.
+To study the role of ambiguous information in financial markets, we consider a representative agent asset pricing model.
 The agent's information consists of (i) past prices and dividends and (ii) an additional, ambiguous, signal that is informative about future dividends.
-Our setup thus distinguishes between tangible information - here dividends, and also past prices - that lends itself to econometric analysis, and intangible information - such as news reports - that is hard to quantify, yet important for market participants' decisions.
-We assume that intangible information is ambiguous while tangible information is not.
+Our setup thus distinguishes between tangible information - here dividends - that lends itself to econometric analysis, and intangible information - such as news reports - that is hard to quantify, yet important for market participants' decisions.1 We assume that intangible information is ambiguous while tangible information is not.
 We derive some general properties of prices and clarify the relationship between prices and information quality under ambiguity.
-Then we explore the response to sudden changes in information quality by calibrating a model to the aftermath of 9/11.
-This also illustrates how belief parameters can be identified from observed prices.